MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/SAVEASEXCEL-Function--Report-.md

  If the [!INCLUDE[nav_server](includes/nav_server_md.md)] process does not have permission to write to the file that you specify in *FileName*, then you get the following error:

- **Either the caller does not have the required permission or the specified path is read\-only.**
+ **Either the caller does not have the required permission or the specified path is read-only.**

 ## Example
  This example shows how to use the SAVEASEXCEL function to save the Excel workbook on the computer that is running [!INCLUDE[nav_server](includes/nav_server_md.md)] and then download the file to a different computer that is running the [!INCLUDE[nav_windows](includes/nav_windows_md.md)].
 It requires that you create the following variables.